auth0/docs/articles/quickstart/native/ios-objc/07-authorization.md

   ]
 }) %>

+> This tutorial assumes that you've already read the [rules tutorial](/quickstart/native/ios-objc/06-rules) and you know how to implement a basic rule in your app.

+### Before Starting

+This tutorial assumes you are already familiar with Auth0 and how to Sign up and Sign in using Lock or Auth0 Toolkit.
+If you're not sure, check out [this tutorial](/quickstart/native/ios-objc/01-login) first.

 Many identity providers will supply access claims, like roles or groups, with the user.
 You can request these in your token by setting `scope: openid roles` or `scope: openid groups`.
 However, not every identity provider provides this type of information.
 Fortunately, Auth0 has an alternative, which is to create a rule for assigning different roles to different users.

-> This tutorial assumes that you've already read the [rules tutorial](06-rules.md) and you know how to implement a basic rule in your app.

-### Before Starting

-It's required that you've got [Lock](https://github.com/auth0/Lock.iOS-OSX) integrated in your project.
-You can check out the [login tutorial](01-login.md) for more information about this process.

 ### 1. Create a Rule to Assigning Roles